10 Self-Love Journal Prompts

 Best way to approach this:

 Take a moment to reflect on a recent experience when you felt drained, overwhelmed, or taken advantage of.
 What circumstances contributed to that feeling?
 This could be a sign that a boundary is needed.
-By using writing prompts for self-worth, you can explore these experiences, identify your needs, and establish boundaries that protect your energy and well-being.
+Using writing prompts for self-worth, you can explore these experiences, identify your needs, and establish boundaries protecting your energy and well-being.
 For further support, check out my 20 prompts for anxiety to help you navigate overwhelming emotions with clarity and self-compassion.

 Your answer could be: